-73 Refer to the Guidelines for a structure of an integrated system of contingency planning for shipboard emergencies adopted by the IMO by resolution A.852(20).
+60 Refer to the Guidelines for a structure of an integrated system of contingency planning for shipboard emergencies adopted by the IMO by resolution A.852(20).

-- (3) In addition, the names and gender of all persons on board, distinguishing between adults, children and infants shall be recorded for search and rescue purposes. - (4) The information required by this section shall be kept ashore and made readily available to search and rescue services when needed.
+- (1) Every ship shall have in place a system for counting all persons on board prior to departure.
+The system for counting all persons on board shall be approved by the Administration. - (2) Details of persons who have declared a need for special care or assistance in emergency situations shall be recorded and communicated to the master prior to departure. - (3) In addition, the names and gender of all persons on board, distinguishing between adults, children and infants shall be recorded for search and rescue purposes. - (4) The information required by this section shall be kept ashore and made readily available to search and rescue services when needed.

-7.26 Alternative Design and Arrangements: (38 - New Amendments)
+7.26 Alternative Design and Arrangements: